 Task 1.
 Develop Work Plan Outline and Conduct Initial Kick-off webinar with FHWA and the TAG

 The Contractor will develop an annotated work plan outline describing their approach and schedule to completing the project tasks.
 The Contractor in conjunction with FHWA will develop an agenda for the Kickoff Meeting.
 Within two weeks of receiving assignment, the Contractor will schedule and facilitate a kick-off webinar with the designated lead agencies to discuss the HSM Pooled Fund Study objectives, tasks, and the annotated work plan outline.
-The contractor will develop and submit draf and final work plans for review by FHWA and the TAG submit a work plan.
+The contractor will develop and submit draft and final work plans for review by FHWA and the TAG submit a work plan.

 Deliverables: